piepdx/pie-cookbook/drafts/working-draft-tactical.md

 Ask mentors to talk about mistakes and failures?
 Won’t that be difficult?
 No. It won’t.
 And if it is?
 Then that’s likely a red flag that you have chosen poorly with that mentor.
 Or the wounds are still too fresh.
 In which case, you should save that mentor for sometime in the future.

 ### Be prepared for Q&A to be awkward
+Most early stage founders don't have enough experience to ask good questions.
+Don't worry.
+They'll get better as class goes on.

+To exacerbate matters, most founders aren't used to standing on stage and revealing all of their errors.

+So the question and answer periods can get a little awkward.
+It happens.

+At PIE, we relied on staff to help ask pointed questions — because we were the best informed.
+We knew exactly what problems everyone in the room had, from speaker to startup.
+And we could use that knowledge to draw out interesting stories from the speaker that would be relevant to the startup founders in the class.

+But we also began to put more and more pressure on the startups to ask questions.
+And to do due diligence on the speakers before they were standing in front of the room.
+Because this sort of prep serves them well for any number of meetings.
+Teaching moment.

+And guess what?
+Our best speakers did an equal amount of prep and due diligence on the companies in the cohort.
+Before they took the stage.

 ### Being engaged is better than being polished

 ### Don't sweat the slides